davidteren/code_grasp/README.md

 2. **Query Current Knowledge**: Ask questions about embedded code or general info the model knows
 3. **Directory Analysis**: Provide a directory, embed all code files, and ask questions about them
 4. **Memory-Efficient Processing**: Options to control memory usage for different hardware profiles

+## Development Status

+This development branch contains work-in-progress features that are not yet ready for release.
+Current development focuses on:

+- Improving memory management
+- Adding support for more programming languages
+- Enhancing query capabilities
+- Optimizing performance on different hardware platforms

 ## Installation